orskoven/orskov.github.io/README.md

 ## 🔺PPTP (Point-to-Point Tunneling Protocol🔺 ###

-!!🔺 Considered obsolete because most of the ciphers it uses are easily broken🔺!!
+🔺 Considered obsolete because most of the ciphers it uses are easily broken🔺

 🔺Top out on 128 bit encryption🔺